 Ice dams occur when melted snow refreezes near the overhang of a roof, blocking the path for water run off and building up a heavy wall of ice.

-The strength of a roofing material against damages from falling objects, foot traffic, or construction equipment.
+Impact resistance is the strength of a roofing material against damages from falling objects, foot traffic, or construction equipment.

-Individual shingles that fasten together to provide superior wind uplift resistance.
+Interlocking Shingles are individual shingles that fasten together to provide superior wind uplift resistance.

-This refers to the material that functions as waterproofing.
+A membrane roof refers to the material that functions as waterproofing.
 It is usually employed on nearly flat or completely flat roofs to prevent leaks and move water off the roof itself.

-Anything that passes through the surface of the roof, such as chimneys, vents, or pipes.
+Roof Penetrations are anything that passes through the surface of the roof, such as chimneys, vents, or pipes.

-100 square feet (10 feet by 10 feet), a common measurement for roof area.
+One roofing square is 100 square feet (10 feet by 10 feet), a common measurement for roof area.

-The process of removing existing roof materials down to the roof deck.
+Tear-off is the process of removing existing roof materials down to the roof deck.

-Area in which two roof planes meet and form a V-shaped dip.
+A valley is an area in which two roof planes meet and form a V-shaped dip.